Workable/eip/README.md

 Aggregator Enterprise Integration Module

-This repo enhances Aggregator Functionality and is based in this library:
+This repo enhances Aggregator Functionality and is based on this library:

 https://github.com/jkanschik/node-eip